 As you motivate your daughter, talk to them, find out what they like about Physie and what makes them want to go back each week.
 Focus on what encourages them to participate and follow their lead.

 It’s important to keep in mind that everyone participates in Physie for different reasons:

 – To belong to a group or to be with friends

-– To experience the excitement and challenge of competition
+– To experience the excitement and challenge of learning the routines

 – To learn and improve their skills